 Though, at present, Switzerland does not take part in the ERASMUS program, funding terms for stays abroad in Switzerland are similar to the ERASMUS exchange program as the country finances a similar program with national funds.

-Information on exchange programs with the United Kingdom:
+Current Information on exchange programs with the United Kingdom (as of June 2021):

 The University of Mannheim supports employees and researchers in gaining international experience.
 There are several funding options, depending on the type and duration of the stay abroad.
 Learn more on the stays abroad for researchers and employees at the University of Mannheim page.